Scanners

 Overview

 Scanners are the main unit of processing in Inspect Scout and can target a wide variety of content types.
-In this article we’ll cover the basic scanning concepts, and then drill into creating scanners that target various types (Transcript, ChatMessage, or Event) as well as creating custom loaders which enable scanning of lists of events or messages.
+In this article we’ll cover using the high-level scanners provided with Scout (LLM Scanner and Grep Scanner) as well as the basics of creating custom scanners.

 @scanner(messages="all")